 - m.
 Students failing the USMLE, Step 1 or Step 2 examination must gain approval of the SAPP Committee prior to rescheduling.
 Written request is required; students will receive written approval. - n.
 Course remediation are authorized and approved by the SAPP Committee.
-Course directors should submit a plan for remediation in a timely fashion to allow students to complete the remediation before the scheduled USMLE examination.
+Course directors should submit a plan for remediation in a timely fashion to allow students to complete the remediation before orientation of the next academic year or (for those entering 2nd year) or USMLE exam (after 2nd or 3rd year).
 It is the student's responsibility to request Course Directors to submit such plans to the SAPP Committee. - o.
 If on the decelerated track, any student with a warning letter or midterm deficiency in any course will automatically be placed on academic probation. - p.
-When action is taken following a review of a student's academic progress, students are informed verbally by the Assistant Dean of Student Affairs of the Committee's recommendation as soon as practical after the committee meeting and written notification is subsequently sent by the Chair of SAPP. - q.
-No student will be allowed to sit the USMLE, Step 2 until all third year core clerkships are completed. - s.
-A student must pass the MSM standardized patient exam when it is administered at the end of the third year.
+When action is taken following a review of a student's academic progress, students are informed verbally by the Dean of Student Affairs of the Committee's recommendation as soon as practical after the committee meeting and written notification is subsequently sent by the Chair of SAPP. - q.
+No student will be allowed to sit the USMLE, Step 2 until all third year core clerkships are completed. - r.
+A student must pass the MSM standardized patient exam (OSCE), when it is administered at the end of the third year.
 Graduating students must also pass the USMLE Step 2 Clinical Skills exam.